Custom Number Format in Excel (13 Unique Examples)

 Control text and spacing in number

-5. Control Zeros in Number Format
+Example 5 – Control Zeroes in Number Format

 Controlling zeros in number formats in Excel is crucial for displaying numbers exactly as you need them.
 Here’s how you can achieve different zero-related formats using custom number formats.

-If, you want to keep the leading zeros in a number with 5 digits, use the format: 00000
+If you want to keep the leading zeros in a number with 5 digits, use the format: 00000

 Show leading zeros in number with custom format

-5.2.
-Format Zero as Dash or Blank
+Case 5.2 – Format a Zero as Dash or Blank

-The accounting number format shows zero as a dash in Excel by default.
+The accounting number format shows a zero as a dash in Excel by default.
 But you can also perform this task by using a custom number format in Excel.
 Amazing, isn’t it?

-To show zero as a dash, type “-” in the third part of the custom format: General; -General; “-“
+To show a zero as a dash, type “-” in the third part of the custom format: General; -General; “-“

-But if you want to show zero as blank, then use this format: General; -General; ; General
+If you want to show zero as blank, then use this format: General; -General; ; General

 Format zero as dash or blank in a number

-6. Show Currency Symbol in Custom Format
+Example 6 – Show the Currency Symbol in Custom Format

-All currency symbols are not available on most of the keyboards.
 There are several ways to add currency symbols in Excel.
 You can insert the available symbols in Excel in the custom format.

 Showing currency symbol in custom number format